rtshinta/CSC-307-Lucky7/README.md

 Link: https://www.figma.com/file/UbuZG9Uyi9Dswpcku2TjB8/App?node-id=0%3A1

-The link above takes you to our initial Figma UI Prototype where we planned how our frontend would appear.
+The link above takes you to our initial Figma UI Prototype where we planned how our frontend would appear.<br />
 Last updated on February 5, 2021